 6. Drink Your Meals

-In cases where chewing is a problem, serving your beloved elderly, a smoothie, or a milkshake will suffice in helping them attain adequate nutrients intake.
+In cases where chewing is a problem, serving your beloved elderly, a smoothie or a shake will suffice in helping them attain adequate nutrients intake.
+I personally use and recommend the plant-based nutrition shakes from Kate Farms.

 As such, avail to them healthy drinks, including: